paypal/paypalcheckout-samples-ios/README.md

 1. Check if Carthage and Cocoapods are installed
 2. Run `carthage update` which will download binaries for the project
 3. Open the workspace, `PayPalCheckout-Samples-iOS.xcworkspace`
+4. Check to see if we've specified `--use-docker`
-4. Run `docker-compose up` which will setup your container, install dependencies, and run on port 3000
+    * If we've specified `--use-docker`, we will run `docker-compose up`, this will create the container, install dependencies in container, and run on port 3000
+    * If we did not specify `--use-docker` which is the default flow, then we will use `nvm` to install `node@10.17.0` then switch to that via `nvm use 10.17.0`, and finally `npm install && npm start`

 ## Additional Info